We ship worldwide

 A lebrillo wall enlivens an otherwise subdued corner of this classic Andalusian country home.
 The most popular design in all of Fajalauza history, our Ramita Fajalauza lebrillo remains a collector’s favorite.
 Here the home owners play with scale, displaying Ramita style in various sizes.

-Such is the appeal of Ramita that we find again in the same configuration here in Sevilla's Casa Triana Luxury Suites on Betis Street, an avenue famous for its colorful homes and stunning views of San Telmo Palace and La Maestranza.
+Such is the appeal of Ramita that we find it again in the same configuration in Sevilla's Casa Triana Luxury Suites on Betis Street, an avenue famous for its colorful homes and stunning views of San Telmo Palace and La Maestranza.

 Detail of Ramita Traditional Lebrillo by CASA PLETÓRICA